CS212-S15/lectures/Notes/githubinstructions.md

 4. Verify that all changes have been committed as expected by using the Github website.

 ###Homework
 When submitting homework assignments, the version of your program that is uploaded to Github at the deadline (midnight on the day the work is due) will be graded.
-You may not resubmit homework assignments.
+You may *not* resubmit homework assignments.

+###Projects
+1. Make sure you are passing all tests as described in the [project guidelines](projectguidelines.md).
+2. Follow the instructions for [creating a new release](https://help.github.com/articles/creating-releases/) for your project.
+3. The TA and instructor will receive an automated email noting your submission.
+After your [submission is verified](projectguidelines.md), you will receive an email inviting you to sign up for code review.